hd1fernando/DotMachine/README.md

 # DotMachine
-Atoy virtual machine based on the blog post  https://felixangell.com/blogs/virtual-machine-in-c
+A toy virtual machine based on the blog post  https://felixangell.com/blogs/virtual-machine-in-c